yunhao-tech/MAP583-backgrounds-challenge/README.md

 |Mixed-rand	| 42.6% | 38.7% | 26.6% |
 |BG-gap  | 16.7% | 21.3% | 18.0% |

 The BG-GAP is defined as the difference in test accuracy between Mixed-same and Mixed-rand and helps assess the tendency of such models to rely on background signal.
+Bigger the BG-Gap, more the model depends on the background.

+We could find that the model 'mixup' relies less on background (smallest BG-Gap among the three).
+This is because there is no clear interface between foreground and background in training set, the model tends to depend less on background.
+On the contrary, the clear dividing line between background and foreground in dataset Cutmix makes the corresponding model more dependent on background(biggest BG-Gap among the three).

-## Comparison and analysis of result:
+## Comparison with the paper:
 The last two columns (Pre-trained on ImageNet & Pre-trained on IN-9L) are from paper **"Noise or Signal: The Role of Image Backgrounds in Object Recognition"** ([preprint](https://arxiv.org/abs/2006.09994)).
 |Test on |    Trained on Mixup	| Trained on Cutmix	| Trained on Original | Pre-trained on ImageNet | Trained on IN-9L |
 |  :----:  | :----:  | :----: | :----: | :----: | :----: |